How To Test Drive A Car

 This is something you should do before and after you go on the test drive.
 When you do, check things like the following:

-• Engine Bay — check the engine parts and the engine bay for any rust or stains that could be signs of leaks
+• Engine Bay — inspect the engine parts and the engine bay for any rust or stains that could be signs of leaks

-• Fluid Levels — check that the fluid levels for things like oil and coolant do not dramatically drop after a short test drive
+• Fluid Levels — pay attention to the fluid levels, the oil and coolant should not dramatically drop after a short test drive

 • Battery — look for any rust or debris on or around the terminals

-• Underneath — look for signs of rust or fluids dripping from a leak or if there is any oily fluid on the ground
+• Underneath — check for signs of rust or fluids dripping from a leak or if there is any oily fluid on the ground

-• Exhaust — when the car is running get out and see if the exhaust emits excess blue or black smoke
+• Exhaust — when the car is running, get out and see if the exhaust emits excessive blue or black smoke

 4. Test the steering

-Whenever you use the steering, pay attention to how both the steering wheel itself and the whole vehicle feels and sounds when you turn:
+Whenever you use the steering, pay attention to the feel and sound of both the steering wheel itself and the whole vehicle:

 • Resistance & Play — turn the steering wheel at various speeds and pay attention to the level of resistance or tightness, or if it is too loose and you have to turn the steering wheel a lot to get the car to turn at all

-• Pulling — pay attention to the vehicle when driving in a straight line to see if it pulls to one side, try it when accelerating and maintaining speed
+• Pulling — drive the vehicle in a straight line to see if it pulls to one side, try it when accelerating and maintaining speed

-If you wind up answering ‘yes’ to any of those questions, there could be a mechanical issue with the steering mechanics.
-Make sure the salesperson is aware of it, and they may offer to fix it before you buy it.
+If you answered ‘yes’ to any of those questions, there could be a mechanical issue with the steering mechanics.
+Make sure the salesperson is aware of it, they may offer to fix it before you buy it.

 5. Test the brakes

 If you can, find somewhere that is isolated from other people and vehicles, such as a large and mostly empty parking lot or an isolated side road, and test out the brakes.
-Do it a few times at normal speeds you would be driving at and pay attention to the following:
+Do it a few times at around the speed you would normally be driving and pay attention to the following:

-• Hand Break — stop on a slope and see if the parking brake/hand brake/emergency brake works
+• Hand Brake — stop on a slope and see if the parking brake/hand brake/emergency brake works

 The last thing you want to do is buy a used car only to find out that the brakes don’t work well enough when you need them to.
 So make sure you alert the salesperson about your concerns.